Japan Air grounds Boeing 787 after battery problem

 Global regulators grounded the worldwide fleet on January 16, 2013.
 The 787s remained grounded for more than three months while Boeing redesigned the battery, charger and containment system to ensure battery fires would not put the airplane at risk.
 The cause of the battery problems has not been determined.

-United Airlines (UAL.N), the only U.S. carrier that uses the 787, was conducting precautionary checks on its 787s, according to a person familiar with the matter who asked not to be named because they were not authorized to speak publicly.

-United declined to comment on the inspections, saying only that “Our 787s are operating normally and we have not experienced any issues with our batteries.”
+United Airlines, the only U.S. carrier that uses the 787, said: “Our 787s are operating normally and we have not experienced any issues with our batteries.”

 Japan Airlines said maintenance engineers who were in the cockpit saw white smoke outside the plane.
 When they went outside the aircraft the smoke had dispersed.

 On returning to the cockpit, the engineers found warning lights indicating possible faults with the main battery and charger.
-When they checked the battery, located inside a steel containment box, they found one of eight cells was leaking a liquid.
+When they checked the battery they found one of eight cells was leaking a liquid.

-Japan Airlines said that inside the containment box inspectors found a pressure relief valve had opened in one of the battery’s eight cells.
-The valve in the battery case is designed to open when pressure rises inside a cell, Japan Airlines said.

-The problem did not appear to have propagated to other cells in the battery, said a person familiar with the matter, who was not authorized to speak publicly.

 The plane, due to depart from Narita for Bangkok, was taken out of service, and the 158 passengers due to board the plane were put on a separate 787, JAL said.